Spin network coherent states for planar gravitational waves. I

 The coherent states constructed in this paper are not exact eigenstates of the residual U(1).
 Exact eigenstates could be obtained by angle-averaging the coherent states which will be constructed in section \ref{SecCoh}.
 But these coherent states are already quite complicated, even before an angle average.
-It seems simplest to test for general covariance and gravitational wave propagation, initially using states which obey U(1) only on average; later, one can refine the calculation.
+It seems simplest to test for general covariance and gravitational wave propagation, using states which obey U(1) only on average, initially; the calculation can be refined at a later point.
 For studies of angle-averaged states which obey SU(2) exactly, see reference \cite{exactSU2}.

-\section{The Planar Hilbert Space}
+\section{The planar Hilbert space}

-In reference \cite{VolI} I constructed a kinematic basis for the planar case, and for completeness I review the highlights of that construction here.
+In reference \cite{VolI} I proposed a spin network for the planar case, and constructed a kinematic basis.
+For completeness I review the highlights of that construction here.

 Call the direction of propagation the z direction.
-I will use lower case x, y, z, a, b,$\cdots$ for global coordinates, and upper case X, Y, Z, A, B,$\cdots$ for local SU(2) indices.
+The spin network in the z direction has the expected topology, a series of vertices connected by edges in the z direction.
+Holonomies on the z axis look like holonomies in the full theory.
+Each holonomy is integrated from one vertex to the next.

+Each vertex also has an infinite number of vertices stretching in the x and y directions, but because of the symmetry, the holonomy stretching from vertex n to vertex n+1 is identical to the holonomy stretching from n-1 to n.
+Rather than an infinite number of vertices, one can bend the n to n+1 holonomy around in a circle and associate both ends of this holonomy with the same vertex n.
+I.e. the x and y edges may be given the topology of a circle.

+I will work in a connection representation for the wave function.
+The wave function at each vertex is a product of four holonomies: the two x and y holonomies on the circular edges, plus one incoming z holonomy and one outgoing z holonomy.

-Gauge fixing may be used to simplify the \Etld and connection fields \cite{HusSmo}.
-The off-diagonal elements \E{a}{Z} and \E{z}{A}, with a = x,y and A = X,Y, can be gauged to zero; similarly, \A{a}{Z} and \A{z}{A} may be set to zero.
-This means that the holonomies along the longitudinal z direction are quite simple, involving only the rotation generator $S_Z$ for rotations around Z, while the transverse holonomies (those along the x and y directions of the spin network) involve $S_X,S_Y$ and are rotations in the X,Y plane.
-Each transverse holonomy therefore has an axis of rotation of the general form
+These holonomies may be simplified by gauge-fixing the \Etld and connection fields \cite{HusSmo}.
+The off-diagonal elements \E{a}{Z} and \E{z}{A}, with a = x,y and A = X,Y, can be gauged to zero; similarly, \A{Z}{a} and \A{A}{z} may be set to zero.

+This means that the holonomies along the longitudinal z direction are quite simple, involving only the \A{Z}{z} and the rotation generator $S_Z$ for U(1) rotations around Z. Coherent states for the case of U(1) symmetry are well understood; see for example Thiemann and Winkler \cite{GCSIII}.
+The basis holonomies along z are